Looking for something quirky to add to your garden? Perhaps something you can do yourself to make it truly unique?

 My favourite is #10.
 What’s yours?
 Let me know in the comments below.

-Check out this video showcasing all 33.
-The details of how to “Get the look” follow in the post below.
+Check out this video showcasing all 33 ideas in one video.
+Details of how to make each one follow in the “Get the look” box under each idea.

-And if you want something extra special make sure you read to the end of the post where I reveal 2 of the most amazingly inspiring ideas I’ve seen.
+If you want something extra special make sure you get to the end of the post where I reveal 2 of the most amazingly inspiring ideas I’ve seen.

 Have you ever stood in the kitchen, looking out of the window and thought to yourself: “I’d really like to have an octopus in my garden”?